Jaws: The Revenge: Filming

 Principal photography for Jaws: The Revenge took place on location in New England and in the Bahamas, and completed on the Universal lot.
 Like the first two films of the series, Martha's Vineyard was the location of the fictional Amity Island for the film's opening scenes.
+Edgartown welcomed the production because it brought more business to the tourist town, which was usually very quiet in February.
 Production commenced on February 2, 1987, by which time "snowstorms had blanketed" the island for almost a month, "providing a frosty backdrop for the opening scenes."
-Because the sequel had to be ready for release by July of the same year and the mechanical shark had to be filmed in warmer temperatures, Martha's Vineyard only makes a cameo appearance in Revenge.
+Cinematographer John McPherson recalls that filming in the Vineyard was very cold, and required seven generators and lots of equipment.
+He says the six-day shoot covered 22 pages of the script.